martbetz/martbetz.github.io/linux-trouble-shooting.md

 **Issue:**

-- a  package from the AUR failed because pgp signature(s) could not be varified
+- a package from the AUR failed because the pgp signature(s) could not be varified

 **Solution:**